vkiryukhin/ng-vkthread/README.md

 ##ng-vkThread
-Angular plugin, which allows you to execute a function in a separate thread.
+Angular version of the vkThread plugin, which allows you to execute a function in a separate thread.

 Function can be defined directly in the main thread or called from an external javascript file.